 Official Events of the Cherry Blossom Festival

 The 2018 Cherry Blossom Festival kicks off with a Pink Tie Party fundraiser at the Ronald Reagan Building and International Trade Center on Thursday, March 15, but the official opening ceremony takes place at the Warner Theater and the SAAM Cherry Blossom Celebration produced by the Smithsonian American Art Museum takes place on Saturday, March 24.
 The parade itself, presented by Events DC, takes place on April 14.

 This year, the Festival also announces it inaugural Petalpalooza at the newly developed District Wharf where guests are invited to enjoy multiple music stages, interactive art, life-sized games, fireworks, and a day-long celebration of all that blossoms in D.C.

 Additionally, ARTECHOUSE will present a new augmented reality installation all about cherry blossoms and East Potomac Park will host an inaugural Tennis Tournament.
 For more information on last year's events, check out this photo gallery so you'll know what to expect on your trip to the Cherry Blossom Festival and Parade.

 Parade Route and General Information

-Along Constitution Avenue, NW beginning at 7th Street and ending at 17th Street.
-The parade passes many Washington, DC attractions - National Archives, the Department of Justice, Smithsonian Museums, the Washington Monument and the White House.
-See a map of the parade route
+This year, the parade route runs along Constitution Avenue beginning at 7th Street and ending at 17th Street, passing many D.C. attractions including the National Archives, the Department of Justice, Smithsonian Museums, the Washington Monument, and the White House.

 The National Cherry Blossom Festival is an annual two-week, city-wide event featuring more than 200 international cultural performances and over 90 other special events.
-See the schedule of the National Cherry Blossom events.
+For a complete list of performers and events, check out this National Cherry Blossom Festival schedule.